They aren’t following you, they’re following a decoy ghost, the version of you that set the trap.

 By meticulously planning your routes with these factors in mind, you can significantly increase your ability to detect and shake off surveillance, ensuring a higher level of personal security in your everyday movements.

+II.
 CONDUCTING THE SDR

 Once your Surveillance Detection Route (SDR) is carefully planned, the execution of this route is crucial to effectively determine if you are under surveillance.
 Here are refined techniques and considerations to enhance the effectiveness of your SDR: